openedx/openedx-aspects/docs/how-tos/dbt_extensions.rst

       )
   group by problem_id

-Next, make sure your model is configured in the ``db_project.yml``.
+Next, make sure your model is configured, for example in the ``db_project.yml``.
 If you forget this step, dbt will warn you when running your package.

 .. code-block:: yaml